Watercolor: laptop terminal glowing with a golden line of AI response, notebook with token beads, tea cup, and sticky note with checkmark on desk

 What My Prompt Library Looks Like: A Real Template

-The biggest obstacle to building a Prompt library isn’t the tool — it’s knowing how to organize it.
+The biggest obstacle to building a Prompt library isn’t the tool.
+It’s knowing how to organize it.
 Yesterday you picked 5 Prompts; today I’ll show you a complete real template.
 Directory Structure This structure uses the Markdown folder approach.
 You can copy it directly: prompt-library/ ├── writing/ │ ├── email.md │ ├── article-summary.md │ └── ... ├── analysis/ │ ├── data-interpretation.md │ ├── case-breakdown.md │ └── ... ├── daily/ │ ├── meeting-notes.md │ └── ... └── README.md (global notes) The record format for each Prompt: ...

-2026-05-28 · 4 min · Alex Wang
+2026-05-28 · 3 min · Alex Wang

 Watercolor style: an open notebook with five card-shaped slots, three filled with colored cards and two blank, scattered sticky notes nearby, a warm cream desk surface